👁️ CPM Calculator

 What is the relationship between CPM, CPC, and CTR?

 CPC = CPM ÷ (CTR × 10).
-Example: CPM = $5, CTR = 1% → CPC = $5 ÷ (1 × 10) = $0.50.
-If your CTR is 0.1%, CPC = $5 ÷ (0.1 × 10) = $5 — same effective cost whether you pay CPM or CPC with that CTR.
+Example: CPM = 5, CTR = 1% → CPC = 5 ÷ (1 × 10) = 0.50.
+If your CTR is 0.1%, CPC = 5 ÷ (0.1 × 10) = 5 — same effective cost whether you pay CPM or CPC at that CTR.
 Knowing any two of CPM, CPC, CTR lets you calculate the third.
+These ratios work identically in any currency.

 How do I calculate effective CPM (eCPM)?